gvwilson/sdxjs/http-server/index.md

 ## How can we make servers easier to create?

 -   Define a base class to wrap up the socket handling and request parsing
-    -   Sequence is:
     -   Parse request to create request object
     -   Initialize response object using values from request
     -   Call a user-defined method to do something useful
     -   Finalize the response object
     -   Send the header and body
     -   A <g key="protocol">protocol</g> for handling requests
     -   A simple example of the <g key="template_method_pattern">Template Method</g> pattern
 -   Use the [url][node-url] package to parse the request target